sagemath/sagewiki_to_gh-2022-10-10/days87.md

     * Marc M.: Greyhound tickets appear to be sold out on Saturday (7/22).
 I'd like to get to Montreal airport before 7pm (I have a flight at 8.50pm).
 (Update: they appear as sold out on greyhound.ca, but they are available at greyhound.com --go figure!--).
     * JP Flori: I plan to take the 12:10pm bus (to montreal main bus station) which still seem available, like any other bus on that day.
+    * Gonzalo Tornaría: I'm going to Montreal on saturday, staying there for the MCA.

 == Reimbursements ==